 Think about diversifying your portfolio

-Consider all your investment options
+Explore all your investment options

 Pay attention to investment fees

 No matter what you may see advertised, investing isn’t free.
-Whether you invest on your own or use a digital investment platform, you’ll need to pay fees that will ultimately eat into your returns.
+And whether you invest on your own, or use a digital investment platform like Wealthify where we'll do everything for you, you’ll need to pay fees that will ultimately eat into your returns.
 So, it’s important to keep these costs as low as you can.

 Review your portfolio